Error-331/code_tests/docs/bible/quotes.md

 ...And so when we are tempted to overindulge, we need to imitate Jesus and close the door.
 Tight...

 _Father, never let it be said of me that my god is my belly._

+#### The New Birth

+*"Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God"*

+**(John 3:3 KJV)**

+...When a sinner sees himself in the light of the Law, the need for mercy comes clear and paves the way to an understanding of the cross...